 The equivalence classes (grouper) provide a way to aggregate sets of observations for various purposes.

 This document describes producing equivalence classes that define a set of observations that are slightly different but could be displayed in a single line of a flowsheet or aggregated for other purposes, such as in Figure 1.
 These classes will almost always include only one distinct analyte, but ignore some or all distinctions in methods, some distinctions in specimens, etc. Thus, the tests within one class will, with group clinically similar values.
-Such an equivalence assumes that the individual LOINC codes and our display names are easily available via “mouse over” or a “click though on a cell” (or some other mechanism) when the flowsheet is a live display, or are included as footnotes at the bottom of the page as shown in Figure 2.
+Such an equivalence assumes that the individual LOINC codes and our display names are easily available via “mouse over” or a “click through on a cell” (or some other mechanism) when the flowsheet is a live display, or are included as footnotes at the bottom of the page as shown in Figure 2.
 The goal is to make flowsheets easier to digest (fewer rows with more data per row), and would allow an organization’s choice to reduce the effort of mapping incoming test results to tests in their local environment that may not be as precisely defined in the receiver’s environment.

 In this project, we developed equivalence rules one LOINC class at a time, because we could more easily predict the results when we focused on one class at a time.
 LOINC terms are constructed from six different types of parts.
 In general, the approach we took was to first enumerate the distinct parts of each type in a given LOINC class, e.g. the method, specimen, etc. We looked especially closely at the specimen (LOINC system) and the methods together, because the clinical distinctions among some of the sets of method and specimen are small.
 For example, for most tests, we ignore the distinctions between plasma and blood measurements.
 For some LOINC classes, we lumped time tests, e.g. 4h, 12h, 24h, together, at least for some concentrations.
 For some LOINC classes, we ignored distinctions by method except for special LOINC cases.
 The equivalence classes may also mix tests with categorical values, e.g. positive, negative, and titers, e.g. 1:25L, whose meaning will not be confused with standard numerical values in the same row because their different representations.
 For some LOINC classes, we also equivalence quantitative titers, arbitrary concentrations, and ordinal values because the displayed values would signal whether they were a concentration, titer, or coded answer.
 In a few cases, we conditioned the specimen that would be equivalenced to a specific set of analytes.